 These old fashioned popcorn balls recipes got plenty of use in our family.
-Dad would boil up some molasses or corn syrup, I would pop the corn, and we would make some homemade treats after the evening's farm chores were done.
+Dad would boil up some molasses or corn syrup while I popped the corn, and we would make some homemade treats to enjoy after the evening's farm chores were done.

-We sat nibbling on them nearby the old GE radio while listening to the Amos n' Andy program, and we'd laugh so hard at their crazy antics.
+We snacked on them while listening to Fibber McGee and Molly on the old GE radio, and we'd laugh out loud at their crazy antics.

 Our Miss Brooks, The Great Gildersleave, Baby Snooks, and other old time radio shows have all been eclipsed by television, but the old fashioned popcorn balls are as delicious as ever.
 Try them and see!